dgunawan/product-delivery-ingredients/index.md

 * Involve and experiment with real users
 * Your customers and users are also your stakeholders
 * Improve and grow your [Design Literacy](https://blogs.adobe.com/creativecloud/3-keys-to-improving-design-literacy-for-non-designers/)
-* Collect data for insight on how successful the product actually is
+* Collect and use data to gauge whether you've hit the mark

 > Usability makes or breaks your product